-- - The images will download.
+- 1. Use the ♠ or ♦ button to select , c or and press the - The images will download.
 The bw button will blink blue while downloading is in progress. - The display will return to the Direct Transfer menu when the download is complete. - To cancel the download, press the FUNC./SET button.

-New Images
+🕪 New Images

 🕅 Transferring

 Cancel

-Cancer